reasons stand out. Most of us know about the first two, but few

 European history, plagues came from close contact with an animal

-who had a disease.
+that had a disease.
 The animal microbe crossed over to humans

 and mutated into a human disease.
 Smallpox, for example, originally